 I understand that people like to do that because they are protective of that sensitive data, but you’re not making it easier for them because you require the buyer to reply in your email in order to get pricing information.

-And pricing has so much to do with whether or not the buyer wants to buy from you or even consider buying from you.
+Pricing has so much to do with whether or not the buyer wants to buy from you or even consider buying from you.

 Your pricing is an indicator of what they think they could sell your product for in their shop.
 If it’s a question mark, they will not even open that conversation with you.

 You also want to make it super easy for them to pay.
-The traditional way, in a standard order form, there's usually space on there for the buyer to handwrite in there credit card information.
+The traditional way, in a standard order form, there’s usually space on there for the buyer to handwrite in their credit card information.